GHG Inventory Glossary

 Chlorofluorocarbons (CFCs)

 Greenhouse gases covered under the 1987 Montreal Protocol and used for refrigeration, air conditioning, packaging, insulation, solvents, or aerosol propellants.
 Because they are not destroyed in the lower atmosphere, CFCs drift into the upper atmosphere where, given suitable conditions, they break down ozone.
 These gases are being replaced by other compounds, including hydrochlorofluorocarbons and hydrofluorocarbons, which are greenhouse gases covered under the Kyoto Protocol.
-(IPCC3)
+(IPCC)

 Climate

 Climate in a narrow sense is usually defined as the "average weather" or more rigorously as the statistical description in terms of the mean and variability of relevant quantities over a period of time ranging from months to thousands or millions of years.
 The classical period is 30 years, as defined by the World Meteorological Organization (WMO).
 These relevant quantities are most often surface variables such as temperature, precipitation, and wind.
 Climate in a wider sense is the state, including a statistical description, of the climate system.
-(IPCC2)
+(IPCC)

 Climate Change

 Climate change refers to a statistically significant variation in either the mean state of the climate or in its variability, persisting for an extended period (typically decades or longer).
 Climate change may be due to natural internal processes or external forcings, or to persistent anthropogenic changes in the composition of the atmosphere or in land use.
-(IPCC2)
+(IPCC)

 Cogeneration